 Bearer Token

-Next step is recovering the bearer token you will use to log in your Dashboard.
-Execute following command:
+Next step is recovering the bearer token you will use to log into your Dashboard.
+Execute the following command:

 Name: admin-user-token-2kv9s